gmaslowski/gmaslowski.github.com/_posts/2019-04-28-not-really-headless-browser-testing.markdown

 - using a [Selenium Standalome Chrome](https://github.com/SeleniumHQ/docker-selenium/tree/master/StandaloneChrome) (with JDK addition)
 - using a [Selenium Standalome Firefox](https://github.com/SeleniumHQ/docker-selenium/tree/master/StandaloneFirefox) (with JDK addition)

-> For the presentation purposes I needed to built the images by myself, as Selenide is using *Gradle* as the tests runner, which in turn needed at least a JDK version available.
-The presented source code and image description can be found at [https://gitlab.com/gmaslowski-blog/headless-docker](https://gitlab.com/gmaslowski-blog/headless-docker)
+> For the presentation purposes I needed to built the `standalone-firefox:latest` and `standalone-chrome:latest` images myself, as Selenide is using *Gradle* as the tests runner, which in turn needed at least a JDK available.
+The presented image description can be found at [https://gitlab.com/gmaslowski-blog/headless-docker/images](https://gitlab.com/gmaslowski-blog/headless-docker/images)

-The **xvfb-firefox** *Dockerfile* is only installing `xvfb` and Firefox in the specified version.
+> The **xvfb-firefox** is an image with `xvfb` and Firefox in the specified version.
 To make firefox in this version work, I needed to install aditional libraries and the gecko driver.

 What's visible inside the `.gitlab-ci.yml` file is that there's a stage in which 3 set of tests is being executed, all with different options: